 No matter your reason for needing a tarp, this one is made to handle any chore.
 Cover your valuables, use it as ground cover, or use it while camping, there is a long list of uses for this heavy-duty tarp.
 Although it might seem to be priced a little higher than some, you won’t regret the money you spend.

-- It offers a silver and a black side
+It offers a silver and a brown side

-- Aluminum grommets are not as strong as others
+The grommets are not as good as you would expect

 Ease of Use